 Arleigh Burke-class destroyers have a variety of communications equipment, including radios, satellite links, signal lamps, etc. Only a few of the more noteworthy systems will be covered here.

-–Links 4A, 11, and 16 allow for tactical communications with other military assets.
-The links can transmit aircraft vectors, targeting information, text and voice messages, etc. Link 22, which enables higher data rates, is being added.
+Links 4A, 11, and 16 allow for tactical communications with other military assets.
+The links can transmit aircraft vectors, targeting information, text and voice messages, etc. Link 22, which enables higher data transfer rates, is being added.

 Like most multi-mission warships, the Arleigh Burke-class destroyer has a large helicopter pad at the aft, allowing for the launch and recovery of helicopters except in very rough seas.
-However, Flight I and II ships lack an enclosed hangar, preventing them from embarking helicopters for any lengthy period of time.
-Flight IIA and III ships, however, have enclosed aviation facilities for two MH-60R medium helicopters, which are carried as standard.
+However, Flight I and II ships lack an enclosed hangar.
+Flight IIA and III ships have enclosed aviation facilities for two MH-60R medium helicopters.
 This is one of the most significant differences between Flight IIA and Flights I and II.